How the Hockey Canada scandal will affect IIHF world juniors host cities | CBC News

 Sponsor pull-outs may affect broadcast rights

-Experts also say there are some downsides for an event that's usually a boon for any Canadian city involved.
+Experts also say there is a downside for an event usually a boon for any Canadian city involved.

-"The world juniors are one of those events that should be profitable for any host city," said Moshe Lander, an economics professor at Concordia University.
+"The world juniors are one of those events that should be profitable for any host city," said Moshe Lander, an economics professor at Concordia University in Montreal.

 There's not a lot of need to build new infrastructure — junior hockey-calibre arenas and the ability to broadcast the games already exist, he says.

-Ticket sales are going strong in both cities so far, in contrast with the tournament in Edmonton this summer when it was rescheduled due to the pandemic and tickets were still available on the eve of the tournament.
+Ticket sales are going strong in both cities, in contrast with the tournament in Edmonton this past summer after it was rescheduled due to the pandemic and tickets were still available on the eve of the tournament.

 IIHF officials said the high price of admission, the tournament's odd timing and the then-growing Hockey Canada scandal were to blame for low attendance.